This post may contain affiliate links. Please read our disclosure policy.

 - Cut Down the Center: Stand the fennel bulb upright and cut it in half from top to bottom.

-- Cut Thin Slices: Lay each half flat and slice thinly for the salad.
+- Slice: Lay each half flat and slice thinly.

 Serving Suggestions

-- Baked Salmon: Adds a rich, savory taste that balances the citrusy sweetness of the oranges.
+- Baked Salmon: Rich and savory, salmon balances the sweetness of the oranges.

 Frequently Asked Questions